 During start-up or after a sequencer reset, the data rate can be changed if a lower speed than 480Mbps is desired.
-This can be done by applying a lower master input clock (CLK_IN) and high speed LVDS clock (LVDS_CLK_N/P) to the sensor.
-See Chapter 3.5 for more details on the input clock and Chapter 3.6 for details on how the data rate can be changed.
+This can be done by lowering the speed of the input clocks CLK_IN and LVDS_CLK.
+See Chapter 3.5 for more details on the input clocks.
+See Chapter 3.6 for details on how the data rate can be changed.
 No registers have to be changed when using a data rate different from 480Mbps.